TestAnything/testanything.github.io/producers.md

 > *From [Wikipedia](https://en.wikipedia.org/wiki/C_%28programming_language%29)*

-**[C TAP Harness](http://www.eyrie.org/~eagle/software/c-tap-harness/)** is a TAP library that implments much of the [Test::More](http://perldoc.perl.org/Test/More.html) API along with some C specific test functions.
+**[C TAP Harness](http://www.eyrie.org/~eagle/software/c-tap-harness/)** is a TAP library that implements much of the [Test::More](http://perldoc.perl.org/Test/More.html) API along with some C specific test functions.